Crisis Communication – Keeping in Touch When It Matters Most

 The Power of Regular Check-Ins

-For example: “Hey guys!
-Let’s touch base every morning at 10 AM!”
-This way, everyone knows when they’ll hear from each other rather than waiting around wondering if Aunt Edna made it back from her secret stash of supplies—or worse yet—her latest knitting project!
+Setting specific times each day for updates can make a big difference.
+Imagine saying, “Hey guys!
+Let’s check in every morning at 10 AM!”
+This way, everyone knows when to expect news.
+No more wondering if Aunt Edna made it back from her secret stash of supplies or if she’s lost in her latest knitting project!

 Staying Calm Under Pressure